Mike Sommer

 Sommer played three seasons as a back at George Washington.
-The team had a combined record of 15-12-1 during Mike's career and defeated UTEP in the 1957 Sun Bowl, 13-0.
-In 1955 and 1957, Sommer was named in All-Southern Conference first-team and was drafted as the 16th player in the 1958 NFL Draft by the hometown Washington Redskins.
+The team had a combined record of 15-12-1 during Mike's career and defeated UTEP in the 1957 Sun Bowl, 13–0.
+In 1955 and 1957, Sommer was named in All-Southern Conference first-team and was drafted as the 16th player in the 1958 NFL draft by the hometown Washington Redskins.

-Sommer was an American football halfback in the National Football League, playing 3 years for the Washington Redskins and 3 years for the Baltimore Colts.
+Sommer was an American professional football halfback in the National Football League, playing 3 years for the Washington Redskins and 3 years for the Baltimore Colts.
 He also played 1 year in the American Football League for the Oakland Raiders.

 Sommer practiced emergency medicine in Lewes, DE with Beebe Medical Ctr.
 He received his medical degree from George Washington Univ.
 Sch. of Med. & Hlth.
 Sci., Washington DC.